-Last Updated on September 20, 2021 by scottkandh
+Last Updated on February 20, 2022 by Scott Charleboix

 This is the fourth article I’ve written about keyword research strategy.
 In the previous posts I wrote about search engines, the importance of using a Holistic SEO approach, a Keyword Research Glossary for Bloggers, and it’s first step of using keyword research.

 Improving the world by helping Pinterest users to start a blog, grow their blog, monetize it,

 and providing general information for the Social platform of Pinterest.

 This post takes a keyword research strategy one step further by looking at your mission and your unique selling points called USPs.
 We’ll get started by looking at your mission.